RantirAI/Computir-Cloud-1.1/README.md

 - **🤖 AI-Ready**: Native AI pieces let you experiment with various providers, or create your own agents using our AI SDK, and there is Copilot to help you build flows inside the builder.

-- **🏢 Enterprise-Ready**: Developers set up the tools, and anyone in the organization can use the no-code builder.
+- **🏢 Enterprise-Ready with Custom Integrations**: We can customize the AI applications AND then integrations necessary for your business, and anyone in the organization can use the no-code builder.
 Full customization from branding to control.

 - **🔒 Secure by Design**: Self-hosted and network-gapped for maximum security and control over your data.